dgurkaynak/deniz.co/README.md

 # [deniz.co](https://deniz.co)

-My personal website which features face-swapping, perfomed completely in (modern-)browser-side, with some 3d glitchy transition animation.
+My (highly-)personal website which features face-swapping, perfomed completely in (modern-)browser-side, developed in progressive enhancement mindset.

 [![Mouseover face-swapping demo](./demo-armstrong.gif)](https://deniz.co)

-You can also drag & drop any face-image to try yourself.
+You can also drag & drop any face-image to try it yourself.

 ## Build & Running